White Front: Rapid growth in California under Interstate

 In May 1970, the 31st White Front store in the nation and the 28th store in California was opened on National Avenue in Chula Vista.
 This was the third store in San Diego County.
 Celebrities at the grand opening included NFL quarterback John Hadl; NBA player John Block; talk show host Regis Philbin; and actors Dennis Cole, Burt Ward, and Lee Meriwether.
 Pantry Pride operated the discount food supermarket in the Chula Vista store and also at the other two White Front stores in San Diego County.

-It was expected that the 32nd White Front store in the nation was going to open in San Carlos sometime around August 1970.
-Unfortunately, no verifiable newspaper articles can be located to verify when the grand opening of this store had actually occurred.
+It was expected that the 32nd White Front store in the nation was going to open in San Carlos around August 1970.
+However, no newspaper articles can be located to verify whether the grand opening of this store actually occurred.

-Although there exists newspaper articles that reports the April 1970 land purchase for the site of the future 120,000-square-foot White Front store on California Avenue in what would be the Bakersfield Plaza shopping center in Bakersfield, no verifiable newspaper articles can be located to verify when the grand opening of this store had actually occurred.
-It is inferred that the Bakersfield store had opened sometime after the opening of San Carlos store in mid-1970 and before the opening of the Riverside store in May 1971.
-The Bakersfield store was the second White Front store to open in Central California after the opening of the store in Fresno.
+Although there are newspaper articles reporting the April 1970 land purchase for the site of the future 120,000-square-foot White Front store on California Avenue in the Bakersfield Plaza shopping center in Bakersfield, no verifiable articles can be located to verify whether the grand opening of this store actually occurred.
+It is inferred that the Bakersfield store opened sometime after the San Carlos store in mid-1970 and before the opening of the Riverside store in May 1971.
+The Bakersfield store was the second White Front store in Central California after the opening of the store in Fresno.

 The first and only store in Oregon was opened in September 1970.

 In May 1971, the 36th White Front store in the nation was opened on Magnolia in Riverside.

 The 37th White Front store in the nation was opened on Cherry Avenue in Long Beach in September 1971.

 At the company's height in mid-1972, the company had 37 White Front stores located in three states.

 A June 1972 White Front ad in the San Bernardino Sun displayed the addresses of 15 stores in Southern California with 9 stores in Los Angeles County, 2 in San Bernardino County, 2 Stores in Orange County, 1 in Riverside County, and 1 in Ventura County.
-Notably missing from this store list is the Central Avenue store, and the definitely closed Van Nuys store.
+Missing from this list is the Central Avenue store, and the closed Van Nuys store.
 Also listed are three TV & Appliance Marts that were located in Temple City, Glendale, and Whittier.

 An October 1972 White Front ad in the San Bernardino Sun displayed the addresses of 16 stores in Southern California with 7 stores in Los Angeles County, 3 stores in San Diego County, 2 in San Bernardino County, 2 Stores in Orange County, 1 in Riverside County, and 1 in Ventura County.
-Notably missing from this store list is the Central Avenue store, the definitely closed Van Nuys store, the Torrance store, and the year-old Long Beach Store.
+Missing from this store list is the Central Avenue store, the closed Van Nuys store, the Torrance store, and the year-old Long Beach Store.